 It is necessary to provide an opinion on this review and make recommendations if CAPAs are required.
 The applicable monographs or test specifications should be cited.

-All related CAPAs should be documented through the < < and realized under Changes in processing methods and/or analytical methods and specifications according to < <.
+All related CAPAs should be documented through the SOP-07 CAPA Management and realized under Changes in processing methods and/or analytical methods and specifications according to SOP-05 Change Management.

-Deviations and Nonconformances
+Deviations and Nonconformities

-All product related Deviations and Nonconformances closed during the review period must be submitted with reference to the investigation, root cause, the relevant CAPA and the effectiveness of the CAPA.
-For critical Deviations and Nonconformances a summary should be included.
+All product related Deviations and Nonconformities closed during the review period must be submitted with reference to the investigation, root cause, the relevant CAPA and the effectiveness of the CAPA.
+For critical Deviations and Nonconformities a summary should be included.

 A trend analysis of rejections should be conducted, and any observed trends or recurrences should be discussed along with the effectiveness of the CAPA (if the effectiveness of the CAPA cannot yet be assessed, it should be reviewed in the next reporting period).
-If a site periodically (for example, quarterly or semi-annually, but not annually) analyzes trends in Deviations and/or nonconformances for a particular product and this evaluation is documented in an approved report, it is acceptable for the site to reference these reports rather than conducting an analysis of trends in the APQR itself.
+If a site periodically (for example, quarterly or semi-annually, but not annually) analyzes trends in Deviations and/or Nonconformities for a particular product and this evaluation is documented in an approved report, it is acceptable for the site to reference these reports rather than conducting an analysis of trends in the APQR itself.
 In this case, the relevant reports should be referenced, and the findings copied to the APQR.
 If any trends and/or issues are identified during APQR, further CAPA measurements shall be proposed.
 If the review period is not fully covered by the available trend reports (for example, the last quarterly report is prior to September and the APQR period is prior to November), confirm that the unassessed months will be covered in the next APQR.

 Out-of-Specification results

-All lots with an OOS confirmed outcome that closed during the review period must be submitted, including a summary and references to relevant research, root cause, relevant CAPAs, and CAPA effectiveness.
+All lots with an Out-of-Specification OOS confirmed outcome that closed during the review period must be submitted, including a summary and references to relevant research, root cause, relevant CAPAs, and CAPA effectiveness.
 If the OOS was not closed within the review period, this should be reported and will be discussed in the next report.

 Such events should be reviewed, and any observed trends or recurrences should be discussed along with CAPA effectiveness (if CAPA effectiveness cannot yet be assessed, this should be considered in the next review period e.g., quarterly or bi-annually, but not annually).
 OOS trends for a specific product and this assessment are documented in an approved report; it is acceptable for the site to refer to these reports rather than making the trends in the APQR itself.
-In this case, the relevant reports should be referenced, and the findings copied to the <.
+In this case, the relevant reports should be referenced, and the findings copied to the APQR Report.
 If any trends and/or issues are identified in the APQR, the CAPA reviewing the issue should be contacted.
 If the review period is not fully covered by the available trend reports (for example, the last quarterly report is prior to September and the APQR period is prior to November), confirm that the unassessed months will be covered in the next APQR.

 Process and Analytical Changes